baldurk/renderdoc/docs/getting_started/faq.rst

 The UI stores data in a ``qrenderdoc`` folder underneath your OS's user settings folder.
 On windows this is ``%APPDATA%`` and on linux this will be somewhere in your home directory, perhaps in ``~/.local/share``.
 Nothing in this data is machine specific aside from paths, so you can back up and restore this directory at will.

-Deleting this folder will also reset QRenderDoc to the defaults - if you uninstall RenderDoc this folder will not be deleted.
+Deleting this folder will also reset the RenderDoc UI to the defaults - if you uninstall RenderDoc this folder will not be deleted.

 The core code may save cached data in a ``renderdoc`` folder - either ``%APPDATA%/renderdoc`` or ``~/.renderdoc/`` but this doesn't contain settings, so is not important to back up.